911 calls reveal panic as Florida high school massacre unfolded

 Several of the calls were transfers from other 911 operators, including one from a parent who said her son said he “heard noises and pops and he thinks there’s a shooting going on at the school.”

-Another woman who was emotional also called in saying she was texting with her son who “said ‘Shots!
+Another woman who was emotional also called in saying she was talking with her son who “said ‘Shots!
 Shots!
 Shots!
 Mom!
 God.”

 Dispatchers spoke with a woman whose daughter told her that shots were fired nearby and she was hiding behind a desk.
 As information trickled in, the girl, who was texting her father, said that police had arrived.